samrocketman/jenkins-influx-metrics/README.md

-# Jenkins master metrics for InfluxDB
+# Jenkins server metrics for InfluxDB

 > WARNING: this project is pre-alpha quality and not ready for use.
 When I feel it is ready for use then I'll remove this banner.

-A simple program to collect metrics from a Jenkins master and surface the metrics as [InfluxDB line protocol][idb-line-protocol].
+A simple program to collect metrics from a Jenkins server and surface the metrics as [InfluxDB line protocol][idb-line-protocol].
 Written in Go.

 Prereqisites: